01AutoMonkey/open.gl-tutorials-to-pyglet/README.md

 open.gl-tutorials-to-pyglet
 ===========================

-Translation of the http://open.gl/ OpenGL tutorials from C++ and SFML to Python and Pyglet
+Porting of the http://open.gl/ OpenGL tutorials sample code from C++ and SFML to Python and Pyglet

-Only tested with Pyglet 1.2.
+Tested with Pyglet 1.2.

 TODO: